FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 23/06/2023
+## Latest Changes - 25/06/2023

-- Moved kernel-related parts of `Makefile` into its own `Makefile`
-- Moved toolchain build into `Makefile`
-- Added a patch for building a `-mno-red-zone` variant of `libgcc`
+- Implemented CMOS Read and Write
+- Implemented Simple RTC driver
+- Started implementing POSIX time
+- Renamed HAL `timer` to `time`
+- Changed HAL `time` to more C based
-- Tidied up both `Makefile`s
+- Cleaned up I/O code
-- Various small code refactoring to remove most compiler warnings
+- Added `BCD_TO_BINARY` macro
+- Removed unnecessary include from `kernel.cpp`

 ## Resources used